 The Certified Gold Exchange’s Precious Metals Risk Disclosure Statement

 We are a 100 percent self-directed gold seller and buyer.
-That means we don’t tell you what, when, where, why or how to buy or sell any item(s).
+That means we don’t tell you what, when, where, why, or how to buy or sell any item(s).
 You alone direct our actions, you are the “self” in the term “self-directed.”
-The Certified Gold Exchange and its team does not give investment advice; we sell metals and give advice in regards to the tangible products we offer for sale or buy-back.
+The Certified Gold Exchange, Inc and its team do not give investment advice; we sell metals and give advice in regards to the tangible products we offer for sale or buy-back.
 We also don’t tell you how much of your money to put into metals.
-This something you alone must decide because the results (or lack of results) of your actions are something you alone will have to live with.
+This is something you alone must decide because the results (or lack of results) of your actions are something you alone will have to live with.

 Precious metals pay no dividend and produce zero income.
 Therefore anyone needing to earn income from their capital is advised to avoid investing in precious metals.